zouharvi/partial-answers-artefacts/ass3/README.md

 We list the available experiment names together with their description (can be found in code in `experiments/`).

 - `main`:
+  Train a hand-picked (after GS) SVM model on a trainset and test it on a testset or (if missing a testset) on the trainset.
+Print out relevant classification metrics: Accuracy, F1, Precision, Recall and Confusion-matrix.
+- `cv_eval`:
+  Same as `main` but uses a cross-validation evaluation strategy as opposed to train-test split.
+Works on top of the trainset.
+- `gridsearch`:
   Perform an extensive gridsearch on the SVM parameter space.
   Associated plotting file is `fig_grid_search.py`.
 - `examples`: